Skip to main content

 [Top]

 Early treatment makes a difference.
-Your doctor will be the best source for finding an option that works best for you.
+Your doctor will be the best source for finding the best option for you.
 Physical therapy, exercise, lifestyle changes such as diet, and alternative therapies may be of interest as well.

 Intermittent catheterization can also help out if you have symptoms of neurogenic bladder, urinary incontinence, or bladder retention.
 Talk to your doctor to see if this is the right course of treatment for your symptoms, and then contact 180 Medical.
 We’ll take the worry out of getting your catheters and incontinence supplies.